-Blue Apron also advise people with diabetes to avoid adding salt to their recipes.
+Blue Apron also advises people with diabetes to avoid adding salt to their dishes.

-Home Chef offer no meals specifically for people with diabetes, although a person can select meals with fewer calories and carbohydrates, while checking the nutritional information for each recipe.
+Home Chef does not provide meals specifically for people with diabetes, although a person can select meals with fewer calories and carbohydrates while checking the nutritional information for each recipe.

-Blue Apron offer three vegetarian meal options each week, with 2 servings per meal.
-They currently offer no vegan options, but people can choose recipes that exclude dairy products, honey, or eggs.
+Blue Apron offers three vegetarian meal options each week, with 2 servings per meal.
+They do not currently offer vegan options, but people can choose recipes that exclude dairy products, honey, or eggs.

-Home Chef offer a vegetarian menu, and although some may also be vegan, the company currently does not guarantee weekly vegan options.
+Home Chef offers a vegetarian menu, and although some may also be vegan, the company currently does not guarantee weekly vegan options.
 Each weekly menu contains three vegetarian meal options.

 Both Home Chef and Blue Apron offer sustainable packaging options.

-Home Chef claim their packaging is recyclable or reusable.
+Home Chef claims its packaging is recyclable or reusable.
 A person can easily recycle the box, divider, recipe cards, and fruit wrap paper.
 They may need to check their local recycling to see if they accept the meal and ingredient bags.

-Similarly, Blue Apron also state most of their packaging is recyclable.
-However, some items, such as their bubble insulation, may have to be thrown away.
-The company claim they are working towards more sustainable alternatives.
+Similarly, Blue Apron also states most of its packaging is recyclable.
+However, some items, such as the bubble insulation, may have to be thrown away.
+The company claims it is working towards more sustainable alternatives.